Post2Fix/TerminAWake/README.md

 1. Save the app to your Downloads folder
 - [Download this repository](https://github.com/Post2Fix/TerminAWake.git) (Save to Downloads folder!)

-2. Pasting this single command inyour Terminal
+2. Run this single command (no password required)

-- Copy this command (Click the copy icon)
+- Copy the command (Click the copy icon)
 ```bash
 unzip ~/Downloads/TerminAWake*.zip -d ~/ && chmod +x ~/TerminAWake*/setup.sh && ~/TerminAWake*/setup.sh
 ```
+- Run the command
   - Start a Terminal (Press F4 or [command + space] & search 'Terminal')
   - Paste the command into your Terminal (command + v)
   - Run it (Press 'return')

 ### Launch the app